-Byline Times and Skwawkbox Misfire on Home Office Expenses
+Byline Times & Skwawkbox Misfire on Home Office Expenses

-Two days ago the Byline Times ran a piece entitled “Home Office fails to explain strange expenses”, in which they investigated the reported spend on the department’s expenses logs.
+The Byline Times ran a piece entitled “Home Office fails to explain strange expenses”, in which they investigated the reported spend on the department’s expenses logs.
 Among the outgoings included £107,269.40 spent with Global Beauty Products Limited, and £5,415.90 at Primark.
 Skwawkbox reprinted the investigation, claiming the Home Office’s procurement card “revealed list of shocking spending”.
 Guido reckons both outlets are about to experience some red faces…

 Guido’s made some inquiries and, without much effort, discovered: